lsst-tstn/tstn-024/index.rst

    A screenshot of the LOVE interface to interact with the ScriptQueue.

 In general, scripts require minimum interaction to be executed except, of course, for the occasional configuration.
-A database of configuration will be available for users to execute the most common set of operations and they also have the possibility of editing configuration on the user interface, which also provides schema validation.
+A database of configurations will be available for users to execute the most common set of operations.
+Users also have the possibility to edit configurations from the user interface, which also provides on-the-fly schema validation.

 In general, using the ScriptQueue requires some familiarity with the observatory system and minimal set of software development skills.
-Users should be able to, after inspecting the LOVE status screens, determine the state of the observatory and its readiness to perform certain types of operation.
+Users should be able to, after inspecting the LOVE status screens, determine the state of the observatory and its readiness to perform certain types of operations.
-Other than that, some knowledge about `yaml`_ and `json schema`_ may be useful for writing and inspecting script configuration, though :ref:`LOVE <fig-scriptqueueui>` will eventually provide features to help understanding and validating them prior to execution.
+Other than that, some knowledge about `yaml`_ and `json schema`_ may be useful for writing and inspecting script configurations, though :ref:`LOVE <fig-scriptqueueui>` will eventually provide features to help understanding and validating them prior to execution.

 .. _yaml: https://yaml.org/spec/1.2/spec.html
 .. _json schema: http://json-schema.org